ABOUT

 Mark also wrote several books of poetry and the text of a children’s picture book, Ghost Cat.
 He returned to freelance writing in 2003, the year that Spoken Here: Travels Among Threatened Language was published; the book has been translated into French, Spanish, Japanese and Latvian, and earned praise from reviewers in many countries.
 The responses that most delighted him came from readers who said that Spoken Here inspired them to keep fighting for their own language and culture.

-Stray fact #3: Mark’s poem “Glasburyon,” an elegy for disappearing languages, has been read at the United Nations and has been translated into Esperanto and Jerriais.
+Stray fact #3: Mark’s poem “Glasburyon,” an elegy for disappearing languages, has been read at the United Nations and translated into Esperanto and Jerriais.

 Stray fact #4: One of Mark’s earliest summer jobs required him to live in a trailer for two weeks at Last Mountain Lake, Saskatchewan, watching sandhill cranes in migration and trying to determine how many of them were juveniles.

 In 2022 the University of Saskatchewan awarded him an honorary doctorate for his services to the literary community in Canada.
-Despite his aversion to winter he continues to live in suburban Montreal, a few minutes’ walk from the banks of the St. Lawrence River.
+Two years later he and his wife moved from Montreal to Gananoque, Ontario.
 He is the father of two wonderful young adults and has spent most of his life among purrs, meows and occasional claws.